-Beyond specifying the expression tree, a user can constrain the expression by only defining the vocabulary $\mathcal{W}$ of interpretable operators.
+\mypar{\symbolic{} (\symbolicacro{}).} Beyond specifying the expression tree, a user can constrain the expression by only defining the vocabulary $\mathcal{W}$ of interpretable operators.
 The conditional distribution retains the structure of \cref{eq:memory_factorization}.
 Learning the expression trees can be approached in two ways.
 The first uses differentiable symbolic regression methods~\citep{martius2016extrapolation} to learn each $t_m$ end-to-end with the selector and concept encoder.
 The second approach distills symbolic expressions from placeholder differentiable black-boxes~\citep{alaa2019demystifying,cranmer2020discovering,liu2025kan}.
 Specifically, the latter approach decouples learning into three stages: (i) jointly training the concept encoder, selector, and placeholder black-box predictors (e.g., MLPs), allowing the data to be partitioned into $M$ mechanism-specific subsets; (ii) applying symbolic regression to each subset to recover the corresponding expression tree $t_m$; and (iii) replacing the placeholders with the extracted symbolic expressions and fine-tuning the expression parameters $\theta_m$ end-to-end with the concept encoder and selector.
 This decoupled approach enables user adaptability: after initial training, different users can specify their own requirements to obtain expression trees aligned with their domain expertise, without retraining the encoder or selector.
 For this reason, we adopt this second strategy.
 To distill symbolic expressions from the placeholder black-box predictors, we use the multi-population evolutionary algorithm provided by PySR~\citep{cranmer2023interpretable}.
+The operator set $\mathcal{W}$ is entirely determined by the user; to maintain interpretability, users can eliminate operators deemed inappropriate for specific concepts (e.g., removing $\exp$ if an exponential relationship is implausible for the domain at hand).
+In our experiments, we use $\mathcal{W} = \{+, -, \times\}$ for classification tasks and $\mathcal{W} = \{+, -, \times, \sin, \cos, \exp, \log, \tan, \tanh, x^2, x^3, \sqrt{\cdot},\, (\cdot)^{-1}\}$ for regression tasks.
 An ablation comparing with KANs~\citep{liu2025kan} is provided in Appendix~\ref{app:sr_ablation}.